nvmalovichko/celery-redis-one-task/README.md

 This module provides utils for creating one instance tasks with celery (using Redis).

 ## Examples
-- Simple one instance task:
+- Simple one instance task.

+  (`60*15` - redis cached lock id maximum lifetime in seconds.
+When task is ended lock will be deleted automatically.)
 ```
 @shared_task(name='Task name')
 @singleton_task(60 * 15)